dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ![](../images/BOOTCAMP-2.png)

-Once the BootCamp software is downloaded, you can install BootCamp 6 by executing `\Drivers\Apple\BootCamp.msi` in an administrator command prompt window.
+Once the Boot Camp software is downloaded, you can install Boot Camp 6 by executing `\Drivers\Apple\BootCamp.msi` in an administrator command prompt window.

 ![](../images/BOOTCAMP-3.png)